 It may be possible to raise children who are well-behaved, but now parents are encouraged to consider the cost of achieving that outward result.

 The New Yardstick

 This new information helps to explain why it can feel so overwhelming at times to be a “good” parent today.
 No longer do you just consider whether you are raising children who act appropriately, although this is important.
-As you provide structure and discipline to teach your children to be responsible and caring, you also need to keep their emotional well-being intact.

 This second piece is extremely difficult, because while you can visually determine that a child is behaving properly, you cannot see or easily measure how healthy his inner world is.

 Questions you might ask that focus on nurturing emotional health are: How can I help my child. . .